mozilla-services/heka/docs/source/sandbox/manager.rst

 SandboxManagerFilter Settings
 =============================
 - working_directory (string): The directory where the filter configurations, code, and states are preserved.
 The directory can be unique or shared between sandbox managers since the filter names are unique per manager.
+Defaults to a directory in ${BASE_DIR}/sbxmgrs with a name generated from the plugin name.
 - max_filters (uint): The maximum number of filters this manager can run.

 Example